RPG-Maker-Translation-Tools/rpgmtranslate/docs/docs/en/index.md

 Important terms:

-- "Read" refers to re-parsing the translation, either in append mode, to append new text to the translation after game's update, or to force rewrite the translation and start from scratch.
+- "Read" refers to re-parsing the translation, either in append mode, to append new text to the translation after game's update, or to force rewrite the translation and start from scratch
 - "Compile" refers to writing translations back to initial files
 - "Project" is a directory containing an RPG Maker game
 - "Tab" is an entry from the left menu that opens a specific file

-Shortcuts:
+Hotkeys:

 - Ctrl and +: Zoom in
 - Ctrl and -: Zoom out